 **Aid Stations after mile 6 will have Clif Gel Shots available.

 There is a course time limit of 4 hours for the Iron Horse Half Marathon, which starts with the last wave start.

-NEW for 2017!
 Add-on the mailed packet pick up option to your registration for $15.
 We will mail you your bib, timing chip and shirt 1-week prior to the race.
-The mailed packet option closed on July 29th.

 PLEASE NOTE: We STRONGLY urge you to take care of packet pickup on Friday or Saturday.
 If you’re running late on one of the last shuttles, you will NOT have time to do packet pickup before the race starts.
 It avoids long lines on race morning and with the greater logistical challenges of a point to point race on a trail, it makes the race day experience that much smoother.